Mountain Go-Getter :: Michelle Marie

 Itchy feet and a desire to explore caused me to undertake the greatest adventure of my life in 2015; a solo, self-supported trek across the Great Himalaya Trail in Nepal.
 While the expedition didn’t go exactly as planned, I learned a lot about myself, a different culture, and still managed to get in a pile of trekking.

-Returning once again to Canada after 6 months including a brief scuba diving trip in the Philippines, I regained a position with my previous employer; this time working as an Event Coordinator dealing mainly with wine, beer and spirits agencies.
-This takes us to current day, where I work in Calgary, embracing mountain sports at every possible opportunity and challenging myself to new and exciting exploits such as learning to kiteboard.
+Returning once again to Canada after 6 months including a brief scuba diving trip in the Philippines, I regained a position with my previous employer; this time working as a Senior Event Coordinator dealing mainly with wine, beer and spirits agencies.
+Although I loved my job, life and people in the city, I found my schedule and distance from the mountains to be prohibitive to the lifestyle I was truly seeking.

 Always an adventure.
 MM.